Charles Shepard Chapman

 (1) Very little scholarship has been conducted on Chapman.
 The only documentation that exists of his life is a book written by his wife, Ada B. Chapman, entitled "Memoirs of Charles S. Chapman" (Durmont: Koval Press, Inc., 1964).
 While there is some information about his art, most of the book is recollections and anecdotes from family members.

 (2) Ada Chapman reports that her husband spent time with Remington in Bermuda, as opposed to Cuba.
 She states that the two artists spent a great deal of time with each other.
 Remington admired Chapman’s paintings, especially his color technique.
 It was then that Remington suggested he go to work at the Canadian logging camp.
 She states that Chapman was 23 at the time, meaning that he was in Bermuda with Remington sometime around 1900 or 1901.
 The problem is that Remington may have not actually been there.
 Remington was in Cuba in 1898 recording the Spanish-American War.
 By 1900, he was back in the United States traveling in the southern Colorado and New Mexico painting.

 -Letha Clair Robertson 11.14.03

-Image credit: Unknown maker, Charles Chapman in his studio, about 1920, Courtesy of the Archives of American Art, Smithsonian Institution, CC0
+Image credit: Charles Chapman in his studio, about 1920, Photograph courtesy of the Archives of American Art, Smithsonian Institution, CC0